Why NetSuite in 2026: Why Your Implementation Partner Matters More Than Ever

 Choosing the right ERP isn't just a software decision, it's a strategic infrastructure.
 But here's what most companies miss: choosing the right NetSuite implementation partner matters just as much as choosing the platform itself.
 Poor set-up turns great software into a nightmare; the right consultant transforms it into competitive advantage.

-At Novutech, we've guided 250+ European scale-ups through this exact transition—and we've seen what works (and what fails).
+At Novutech, we serve 200+ customers globally, helping European scale-ups navigate complex cloud transformations—and we've seen what works (and what fails).
 What follows covers why 2026 makes ERP urgent, what ERP actually solves, why NetSuite fits growing companies, why implementation partners are critical, and how to evaluate them.

 This is for you if: Your company generates €5M-€100M revenue, employs 50-500 people, operates or plans to operate across multiple entities or countries, and your current systems can't keep pace with growth.